ormondr/Tractor-tutorial/Rfmix.md

 &nbsp;

 ### Data
 We have provided an [example dataset](https://github.com/Atkinson-Lab/Tractor-tutorial/blob/main/tutorial-data.zip) that you may analyze to follow along with this tutorial.
-Please download and upzip the data from here if so (**hit the download button, git clone is not going to work**).
+Please copy it from other location:

 ```
-gunzip tutorial-data.zip
+#gunzip tutorial-data.zip

+# login in snellius
+cp -R /projects/0/pgsr0673/tractor/ ./

+# start an interactive job in snellius
+srun -n 1 -t 1:00:00 --pty /bin/bash
 ```

 The example cohort dataset we are going to use here consists of chromosome 22 for 61 African American individuals from the [Thousand Genome Project](https://www.internationalgenome.org/).
 These individuals are two-way admixed with components from continental Europe (EUR) and continental Africa (AFR).
 We simulated phenotypes for these individuals for use in the GWAS.